-- 12.3.1.1 After receiving INFOh, the modem shall transmit silence for 70 ± 5 ms, then transmit signal S for 128T followed by \overline{S} for 16T, followed by signal PP. - 12.3.1.2 After transmitting signal PP, the source modem shall transmit signal TRN.
-The constellation size and duration of signal TRN are set according to the INFOh sequence received from the recipient modem. - 12.3.1.3 After transmitting signal TRN, the modem proceeds to transmit and receive using the control channel according to 12.4.
+12.3.1.1 After receiving INFO_h, the modem shall transmit silence for 70 ± 5 ms, then transmit signal S for 128T followed by \overline{S} for 16T, followed by signal PP.

+12.3.1.2 After transmitting signal PP, the source modem shall transmit signal TRN.
+The constellation size and duration of signal TRN are set according to the INFO_h sequence received from the recipient modem.

+12.3.1.3 After transmitting signal TRN, the modem proceeds to transmit and receive using the control channel according to 12.4.

-- 12.3.2.1 After sending INFOh, the recipient modem transmits silence and conditions its receiver to detect S followed by \overline{S} . - 12.3.2.2 After signal S followed by \overline{S} is detected, the modem conditions its receiver to begin training its main channel equalizer using signal PP. After receiving signal PP, the modem may further refine its equalizer using signal TRN. - 12.3.2.3 After receiving TRN for the duration indicated in INFOh, the modem proceeds to transmit and receive using the control channel according to 12.4.
+12.3.2.1 After sending INFO_h, the recipient modem transmits silence and conditions its receiver to detect S followed by \overline{S} .

+12.3.2.2 After signal S followed by \overline{S} is detected, the modem conditions its receiver to begin training its main channel equalizer using signal PP. After receiving signal PP, the modem may further refine its equalizer using signal TRN.

+12.3.2.3 After receiving TRN for the duration indicated in $INFO_h$, the modem proceeds to transmit and receive using the control channel according to 12.4.

-12.3.3 Recipient Modem Error Recovery Procedures
+12.3.3 Recipient modem error recovery procedures

-If, in 12.3.2.2, signal S is not detected within 2000 ms, the recipient modem conditions its receiver to detect Tone B. Upon detection of Tone B, the recipient modem shall transmit Tone A and proceed in accordance with 12.2.1.2.6, if it is the answer modem or 12.2.2.1.6, if it is the call modem.
+If, in 12.3.2.2, signal S is not detected within 2000 ms or TRN is not satisfactorily received, if the recipient modem is the answer modem, it shall condition its receiver to detect Tone B and shall transmit Tone A and proceed in accordance with 12.2.1.2.6.
+If the recipient modem is the call modem, it shall condition its receiver to detect Tone B and proceed in accordance with Tone B and proceed in accordance with 12.2.2.1.6.

-12.4 Control Channel Start-up
+12.4 Control channel start-up